obss/BIOBSS/readme.md

 </table>

 (*): Pipeline module differs between the two packages.
 BIOBSS pipeline aims to provide a more flexible and customizable pipeline for the user.
+Modified from Föll, Simon, et al. “FLIRT: A feature generation toolkit for wearable data.”
+Computer Methods and Programs in Biomedicine 212 (2021): 106461.

 ## <div align="left"> __Preprocessing__ </div>
 BIOBSS has modules with basic signal preprocessing functionalities.
 These include: